InfinityG/id-io/README.md

 # id-io
 Identity/registration service built on Sinatra

-__PLEASE NOTE__: This code is still in a Beta development phase.
+__PLEASE NOTE__: This code is still in alpha development.
 Some features are still in early development and some are still to be implemented.

 ## Features
 - __RESTful API__